 - Can I use Samsung Pay in foreign countries?

 Please check your banks policies for transacting in foreign countries.

-- In which countries will Samsung Pay be available?
+- In which regions will Samsung Pay be available?

 - Where can I use Samsung Pay?